radwaa24/React-ecommerce-/README.md

 ```bash
   npm start
 ```

+**Task description:**

+// added one component called NewProduct styled with tailwind for cards list
+// Used tailwind by a CDN link in index.HTML
+// followed UI/UX best practices by tailwind for also the responsive screens

 The server should now be running.
 You can access the application by opening a web browser and entering the following URL: